-The next step is to contact an adoption agency listed for your state through AdoptUsKids, a federally funded adoption organization.
-This public agency provides you with all the necessary details on the adoption process for your state.
+The next step is to contact an adoption agency on the Adoption Council of Canada, a federally funded adoption organization.
+The public agency will provide you with all the necessary information on the adoption process.

 3. Get approved

 Your adoption agency will help you fill out a formal application.
-Once you are approved, they will assign you a caseworker, to help you as you work toward adopting a child.
+Once you are approved, they will assign you a caseworker who will be your guide as you work toward adopting a child.

 4. Complete training and home study

-Each agency requires you to complete some form of pre-service training before being matched with a child.
+Each agency requires you to complete some form of pre-service training before you’ll be matched with a child.
 Training classes usually take between 24 to 30 hours over several weeks, depending on the state.

-During the home study, your caseworker will interview you at length, inspect your home, and make a final recommendation to the state about which child is the best fit for your family.
+During the home study, your caseworker will interview you at length, inspect your home, and make a final recommendation to the state about which child would be the best fit for your family.

 5. Welcome the child

-Your caseworker will help you schedule pre-placement visits with the newest addition to your family, before you permanently welcome a child or children into your home.
+Your caseworker will help you schedule pre-placement visits with the child before you permanently welcome them into your home.

 6. Finalize the adoption